The Pit of Success - Then And Now

 The levers

-Once you can measure, you have three levers to pull:
+Once you can measure, you have three levers to pull to improve how much signal you get:

 - Model selection.
 Dumb, but not too dumb.
 A smarter model papers over harness and tool deficiencies - often at the cost of tokens - and hides the signal on what's actually wrong.
 Test on the model that can just do the simplest version of your task ~99% of the time.
 You don't want to fight the model for the basics, but you don't want it rescuing you either.